-As of March 16, 2020, we will not be offering in-person visit opportunities.
-We are sorry we will be unable to see you in person, but we’re excited to engage with you virtually!
+For the continued safety of our community and guests, we are not currently offering any in-person visit opportunities.
+While we’re disappointed that we won’t be able to see you in person, we’re excited to engage with you virtually!

 Meet Us at a Virtual College Fair

 Meet Simmons at the National Association for College Admission Counseling's Virtual College Fairs this fall!
 Register to schedule individual appointments and attend live presentations with our admission team.

 - Sunday, October 18, 12-8pm ET